Usage Tips:

 Sample Output:

-# Check
+TO-DO# Check

 certipy-ad find -dc-ip <DC> -ns <DC_IP> -u '<USER>@<DOMAIN>' -p '<PASSWORD>' -vulnerable -stdout